fabnicolas/vistriker-FE/README.md

 <script type="text/javascript" src="cordova_supporter.js"></script>
 ```

-So Cordova can use its plugin to provide additional features to the application, such as:
+So Cordova uses its plugins to provide additional features to the application, such as:
 - Background mode;
 - CrossWalk support (Custom WebView to run Angular);
 - Fullscreen immersive mode.